Construction picks up in December - Markit/CIPS

 House building, commercial construction and civil engineering all saw an improvement in activity, she said.

-"The data so far suggest that gross domestic product GDP.L probably stagnated in the final three months of the year," she said.
+"The data so far suggest that gross domestic product (GDP) probably stagnated in the final three months of the year," she said.

 The relatively small construction sector is faring better than its bigger peer manufacturing, which closed 2011 with its worst quarter in more than two years although in December factory output was broadly steady.